bnguyensn/project_self/README.md

 #Captain's log

 ##07 January 2017
-* Reached conclusion on autohiding sidebar.
-The sidebar now hides on window.resize and window.click
+* Reached conclusion on autohiding the navigation menu for mobile.
+The menu now hides on window.resize and window.click, in addition to the normal clicking-the-menu-button method.

 ##01 November 2016